 If you don’t want to talk about something then you don’t have to.
 Occasionally clients uncover something they feel uncomfortable sharing and this is respected during the session and we can often work around the intimate details of a scene, without having to disclose everything.

-RTT includes regressions back to scenes, as it is helps us to locate the root cause or belief, sitting behind an issue.
-Regression is not about re-living the experience, it’s about reviewing and observing a scene, so we can make sense of the significance, relevance and meaning attributed to it.
-Some scenes may bring up sadness, upset or joy, but whatever happens, as the adult, you will feel completely safe as you observe.
+Part of the therapy involves returning to scenes, as it helps us to release any unresolved trauma presenting itself in the body.
+Regression is not about re-living the experience, it is merely reviewing and observing a scene to locate the significance, relevance and meaning attributed to it.
+Some scenes may bring up sadness, upset or joy, but whatever happens, as the adult, you will feel completely safe to observe.

-RTT is very effective for all age ranges, adults and children alike.
+We work with all age ranges, as the therapy is equally effective for all.
 The appropriate DBS checks are in place and children under 18 can be considered on a case-by-case basis, although it should be noted that a client’s prioritised ‘issue’ may sometimes differ from the adult (often the parent).

-Yes, RTT is equally effective online, using Skype/Zoom/Facetime.
-A virtual clinic might sound strange, but clients are often more relaxed at home and are often time-starved.
-Wherever there is internet we can hold a session and the outcomes are equally as deep-seated and profound.
-I have worked with people all over the UK, as well as Australia, Netherlands, France, Belgium, Spain, Peru, Germany, the US, Canada and China, sometimes in the strangest locations, but RTT never fails.
+Yes, RTT is equally effective online.
+A virtual clinic might sound unusual, but clients are often more relaxed at home.
+The outcomes are equally as transformational and profound.
+The team work with people all over the UK and internationally including Australia, Netherlands, France, Belgium, Spain, Peru, Germany, the US, Canada and China: sometimes in the strangest locations.

 The Inspired Minds Treatment Programme requires three scheduled sessions of three hours over a period of 8 weeks.
 Support material and regular contact with your therapist takes place during the intervening periods.
 The total cost for the 8 week Treatment Programme is £895/€995/US$1,200.